-Exhibitions and programming are innovative, compelling, thoughtprovoking and reflect the diversity of the immigrant experience within Canada; and visitors, both onsite and virtual, have access to unique and innovative content and experiences in both Official Languages.
+Exhibitions and programming are innovative, compelling, thought-provoking and reflect the diversity of the immigrant experience within Canada; and visitors, both onsite and virtual, have access to unique and innovative content and experiences in both Official Languages.

-- National tour of the first travelling exhibit, Canada: Day 1, continuing through 2017.
-Expand the reach by launching two mini Canada: Day 1 exhibits developed with Immigration, Refugees and Citizenship Canada (IRCC) and Global Affairs Canada that will tour sites across Canada and internationally. - Host the Empress of Ireland temporary exhibit, in partnership with the Canadian Museum of History, with complementary public and education programs. - Increase online content by 20% to more fully reflect the diversity of the immigration experience in Canada.
-Increase web visitation by 10% annually. - Continue to showcase French-language films and those that explore a wide range of cultures and historic themes through the Diversity Spotlight film series
+- National tour of the Museum's first travelling exhibit, Canada: Day 1, continuing through 2018 with exhibits onsite and at the Canadian Museum of History for Canada 150 Celebrations. - Canada: Day 1 mini exhibits developed with Immigration, Refugees and Citizenship Canada (IRCC) will tour 10 sites across Canada and internationally. - Host two public programs in regions where Canada: Day 1 is presented and deliver three public programs and one comprehensive school module for the Canada: Day 1 exhibit onsite. - Refuge Canada, the Museum's second travelling exhibit, will be complete and ready to launch in early 2018-19. - Increase online content by 20% to more fully reflect the diversity of the immigration experience in Canada.
+Increase web visitation by 5% in 2017-18. - Continue to showcase French-language films and those that explore a wide range of cultures and historic themes through the Diversity Spotlight film series.

-- The Museum's first travelling exhibition, Canada: Day 1 has visited seven cities since June 2014 and is booked through 2017. - Five smaller Canada: Day 1 exhibits have been developed in partnership with Immigration and Citizenship Canada (IRCC) and Global Affairs Canada and are touring sites across Canada and around the world.

-CANADA: JOUR 1

-- The Empress of Ireland exhibit was displayed from November 2015 to November 2016 and viewed by more than 49,000 visitors, the largest temporary exhibit visitation to date. - Continued expansion of the website and digital engagement strategies have increased online content by 170% and web visitation by 6%. - Continuation of popular programs such as the Diversity Spotlight film series, Discover Culture family program and community outreach programs attracted over 12,000 public programming visitors to the Museum.
+- The Museum's first travelling exhibition, Canada: Day 1 has visited 10 cities since June 2014 and is booked through 2018.
+Simultaneous exhibits onsite and at the Canadian Museum of History marked Canada 150 Celebrations.
+Public programs included a special tour for educators at the Canadian Museum of History and three Canada: Day 1 Artist Series events onsite. - 🕴 The Canada: Day 1 mini exhibits visited 12 locations across Canada and internationally in 2017-18. - ♣ The Refuge Canada temporary exhibit opened onsite on March 10, 2018. - Continued expansion of the website and digital engagement strategies have increased the online content by 24% and web visitation by 10%. - Popular programs such as the Diversity Spotlight film series, Discover Culture family program and community outreach programs attracted over 20,000 public programming visitors to the Museum.